 If you think there is no biodiversity in the desert of Arabia – you need to visit this center.
 It is like an indoor air-conditioned zoo where you can comfortably spend a couple of hours.

-There are many varieties of Lizards on display like Jayakar Lizard, Garden Lizard, Fringe-Toed Lizard semaphore lizard and Laptien’s spiny-tailed lizard.
+There are many varieties of Lizards on display like the Jayakar Lizard, Garden Lizard, Fringe-Toed Lizard semaphore lizard, and Laptien’s spiny-tailed lizard.

 There are various types of snakes including Cobras.
 The toad and frog collection is colorfully amusing.
 Then there are fishes and insects including grasshoppers, beetles, and crickets.

 The best part of this center is the large aviary that you can walk through as the birds fly around.